Table of Contents

 5. Recycling methods

-Image: Recycling
+Image:- Recycling

 - Recycling means the use of the same water for various purpose like water used to wash fruit and vegetables can be used to water the plants.